cloudera/flink-tutorials/flink-secure-tutorial/README.md

 ## Overview

-This application demonstrates how to enable essential Flink security features for applications intended to run in secured CDP Data Center environments.
-For the sake of simplicity the application logic here is kept pretty basic.
-The application reads messages from a Kafka topic and stores them on HDFS.
+This tutorial demonstrates how to enable essential Flink security features (e.g. Kerberos and TLS) for applications that can run in secured CDP PVC Base (CDP for short) environments.
+Since, we are focusing mainly on security features here the sample application that we use is pretty basic.
+Our flink job reads messages from a Kafka topic and stores them on HDFS:

 ```java
 public class KafkaToHDFSSimpleJob {